Setting up your Ad Revenue Insights Alarms

 4. Both normal and trend metrics can be used, but please notice that for normal metrics, real values need to be added, but for trend metrics % can be used.
 Once done press OK.

-6. You can now SAVE your alarms, and/or select if your alarm should be Private or viewable for others in your organization.
+6. You can now SAVE your alarms, and/or select if your alarm should be Private or viewable for others in your organisation.
 Press SAVE when you feel happy with your alarms (you can go back and edit later if you want to).

 7. Once saved, the new Alarm will show up in the list, with any potential triggers triggered (Errors).
 These errors can be acknowledged, for the current period if needed (as you are aware of them).